-Almost all the centralized water production plants are concentrated in the urban districts of the southern bank of the Red River, where population density is the highest (Fig. 11).
-The two largest subsidence areas in Hoang Mai and Ha Dong - Thanh Xuan urban districts are located close to groundwater well fields, which have a capacity of exploitation varying from 16x103 to 35x103 m3day-1 (PPJ et al., 2011).
-The first main vertical deformation area identified in Hoang Mai urban district is located between two large Phap Van and Tuong Mai well fields, where the groundwater withdrawal reaches 24×10^3 m3day-1 each.
-We note that the groundwater piezometric head level in Qp aguifer is deep, down to -17.0 m b.s.l. in 2010 (Fig. 11).
-The second main vertical deformation area is located between three well fields in the Thanh Xuan and Ha Dong urban districts (Ha Dinh, Ha Dong 1 and Ha Dong 2) with a withdrawal capacity reaching 23x103 m3day-1 per well field, and where the groundwater piezometric head levels in Qp aquifer was located to -8.5 m b.s.l. in 2010 at observation well Q69 (Fig.12b).
+Hoang Mai urban district is located between the two large Phap Van and Tuong Mai well fields, where the groundwater withdrawal reaches $24 \times 10^3 \,\mathrm{m}^3 \,\mathrm{day}^{-1}$ each.
+We note that the groundwater piezometric head level in Q_p aquifer is deep, down to $-17.0 \,\mathrm{m}$ b.s.l. in 2010 (Fig. 11).
+The second main vertical deformation area is located between three well fields in the Thanh Xuan and Ha Dong urban districts (Ha Dinh, Ha Dong 1 and Ha Dong 2) with a withdrawal capacity reaching $23 \times 10^3 \, \text{m}^3 \, \text{day}^{-1}$ per well field, and where the groundwater piezometric head levels in Q_p aquifer was located at -8.5 m b.s.l. in 2010 at observation well Q{69} (Fig. 12b).
 This value reached -4.3 m b.s.l. in 2006 in the same area (Nguyen and Nguyen, 2007).
-The intensive groundwater withdrawal of Qp aquifer from important well fields results not only in the drawdown of piezometric head in Qp aquifer but also in the drawdown of the groundwater level in Qh aquifer due to an interconnection between them in a multi-aquifer system (Alexander and Cheng, 2000).
-Moreover, the recorded data between 1995 and 2009 in selected monitoring wells show that the groundwater level in Qh aquifer has decreased from 4.1 to 3.1 m a.s.l. at a rate of -0.07 m.yr-1 in the south bank of the Red River (Bui et al., 2010).
-On the contrary, in the western and the southern belt of urban region, the third largest subsidence area is not associated with any large Hawaco's well fields.
-In these areas, the drinkable water for household is extracted from Qh aguifer through private shallow wells, and the development of many factories needs their own water sources, whose the decentralized groundwater extraction amount from Qp aquifer is impossible to estimate.
+The intensive groundwater withdrawal of Q_p aquifer from important well fields results not only in the drawdown of piezometric head in Q_p aquifer but also in the drawdown of the groundwater level in Q_h aquifer due to an interconnection between them in a multi-aquifer system (Alexander and Cheng, 2000).
+Moreover, the recorded data between 1995 and 2009 in selected monitoring wells show that the groundwater level in Q_h aquifer has decreased from 4.1 to 3.1 m a.s.l. at a rate of -0.07 m yr-1 at the south bank of the Red River (Bui et al., 2010).
+On the contrary, in the western and southern belt of the urban region, the third largest subsidence area is not associated with any large Hawaco well fields.
+In these areas, the drinkable water for households is extracted from Q_h aquifer through private shallow wells, and the development of many factories need their own water sources, whose the decentralized groundwater extraction amount from Q_p aquifer is impossible to estimate.

-We compare our time series of the surface displacement with the evolution of the groundwater level in Qh aquifer and piezometric level of Qp aquifer measured by Hanoi Center for Water Resources Planning and Investigation during the period from 2006 to 2010 at 7 selected instrumented wells (Figs. 12): Q65 at Hoang Liet (Hoang Mai district), Q69 at Phu Lam (Ha Dong district), Q57 at Tan Lap in the north of Hoai Duc district, Q66 at Ngu Hiep in the south of Thanh Tri district, Q75 at Dong Mai (Ha Dong district), Q120 at Trau Quy (Gia Lam district), Q60 at An Thuong (Hoai Duc district).
+We compare our time series of the surface displacement with the evolution of the groundwater level in $Q{\rm h}$ aquifer and piezometric level of $Q{\rm p}$ aquifer measured by Hanoi Center for Water Resources Planning and Investigation during the period from 2006 to 2010 at seven selected instrumented wells (Fig. 12): Q{65} at Hoang Liet (Hoang Mai district), Q{69} at Phu Lam (Ha Dong district), Q{57} at Tan Lap in the north of Hoai Duc district, Q{66} at Ngu Hiep in the south of Thanh Tri district, Q{75} at Dong Mai (Ha Dong district), Q{120} at Trau Quy (Gia Lam district), Q{60} at An Thuong (Hoai Duc district).